stsyg/terraform-azurerm-cdn/README.md

-# terraform-azurerm-cdn
-Deployment of Azure FrontDoor and CDN
+# Deployment of Azure FrontDoor and CDN